50 ways to be ridiculously generous — and feel ridiculously good.

 Day 27: Applying for a job?
 Trying to woo a client?
 Or even just make a friend?
 Send them something useful and astonishingly generous, before asking for anything.
 (It will change your world.)

 Day 28: Create a gracious auto-responder for your email, packed with helpful answers to frequently-asked questions, links, resources — even a complimentary gift.
-(Need an example?
-Email me to see mine.)
+(Want to see an example?
+Read this.)

 Day 29: Buy a massage for a veteran of war.
 (Just call a local massage therapist, make a payment, and then contact your local veteran’s health administration and pass along the details.)
 Yes, you can afford it.